-- 2.16 CHMP have commissioned a raft of independent technical surveys to assess the existing condition of the properties on the Ravensbury Estate.
-Having regard to the technical surveys undertaken to date, a summary of the stock condition is included below. - 2.17 It should also be noted that further stock condition work continues to be undertaken and will be provided to LBM for incorporation into the evidence base of the DPD as it develops.
+2.16 CHMP have commissioned a number of independent technical surveys to assess the existing condition of the properties on the Ravensbury Estate.
+Having regard to the technical surveys undertaken to date, a summary of the stock condition is included below.